PalmPay

 PalmPay Limited, commonly called PalmPay, is a fintech mobile banking company founded in 2019 with headquarter in Ikeja, Lagos State, Nigeria.
 The company is backed by prominent Chinese investors, including Transsion and NetEase, through the Transsnet joint venture.
-It is the best among the four major fintech companies in Nigeria: Moniepoint Inc., Kuda, and Opay.
+It is among the four major fintech companies in Nigeria: Moniepoint Inc., Kuda, and Opay.

 History

 PalmPay launched in Nigeria in 2019 following a US$40 million seed funding round led by Transsion, with participation from NetEase.

 In 2025, PalmPay reported over 35 million registered users across Nigeria and served approximately one million small and medium-sized business (SME) clients.
 PalmPay offers peer-to-peer money transfers, bill payments, and financial services through third-party partnerships.

 In 2025, PalmPay introduced a debit card in partnership with Verve and integration with its broader suite of financial products.

 On 20 August 2025, PalmPay partnered with Nigeria’s Federal Ministry of Youth Development to launch the Youth Data Protection Awareness and Training (YDPAT) programme, which aims to equip Nigerian youths with data-protection and digital-safety skills over three years.